Skip to content

 getDisplayData()

-public function getDisplayData(?WidgetInstanceInterface $widgetInstance)
+public function getDisplayData(WidgetInstanceInterface $widgetInstance)

 This function is responsible for providing widget data, typically for the purpose of rendering a widget instance.
-It receives a widget instance object as an optional argument which can be used to provide developers with access to the concrete input values the admin user has chosen.
+It receives a widget instance object as an argument which can be used to provide developers with access to the concrete input values the admin user has chosen.

 Widget Permissions